davepinch/pinchy.cc/content/topics/people/k/karl-marx/birth/snippet-biography-1-1.md

 ---
+title: "birth of Karl Marx (Wikipedia)"
-title: "Karl Marx was born on 5 May 1818 to Heinrich Marx and Henriette Pressburg." birth of: Karl Marx
+✂️: "Karl Marx was born on 5 May 1818 to Heinrich Marx and Henriette Pressburg." birth of: Karl Marx
 citation: >-
   Wikipedia contributors.
 (2024, October 5).
 Karl Marx.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved 01:59, October 7, 2024, from https://en.wikipedia.org/w/index.php?title=Karl_Marx&oldid=1249592140